 The district of Darrang is spread over an area of 3481 sq km.
-The district is surrounded by Arunachal Pradesh and Bhutan in the North, river Brahmaputra flows through the South.
+The district is surrounded by Arunachal Pradesh and Bhutan in the North, river Brahmaputra flows in the South.
 The district Sonitpur and Kamrup are in the east and west respectively.

 Mangaldai is the only subdivision in the district.
 There are other smaller towns including Kalaigaon, Orang, Tangla, Majbat, Paneri, Udalguri, Kharupetia & Rowta.
-There is a National Park in the district named Orang National Park, one wildlife sanctuary named Barnadi Wildlife Sanctuary & two reserve forest namely Khalingduar Reserved Forest and Rowta Reserved Forest.
+There is a National Park in the district named Orang National Park, one wildlife sanctuary named Barnadi Wildlife Sanctuary & two reserve forests namely Khalingduar Reserved Forest and Rowta Reserved Forest.
 These make the district an ideal destination for wildlife and forest enthusiasts.

 The Bodo, Rabha, Koch are the main residents of the district.
 There is a substantial number of migrant communities such as Bihari, Marwari, and Nepali.
-Bodo, Assamese, Bengali, Hindi are commonly spoken in the area.
+Bodo, Assamese, Bengali, and Hindi are commonly spoken in the area.

 What to See

 Barnadi Wildlife Sanctuary – Barnadi sanctuary is situated 70 km from Mangaldai, close to the Assam-Bhutan border.
-Pigmy hog, Elephant, various Butterflies are common here.
+Pigmy hog, Elephant, and various Butterflies are common here.

-Gandhi Smriti Park – Located in the heart of the Mangaldai town this is a well-maintained park to spend an evening.
+Gandhi Smriti Park – Located in the heart of Mangaldai town this is a well-maintained park to spend an evening.

 Patharughat Shaheed Minar – It is located 16 km away from Mangaldai town.
 The place commemorates the Jallianwalabagh victims of Assamese origin.

 Kamakshya Devalaya –19 km from Mangaldai, near Lakhimpur village the Kamakshya Devalalay is a temple with a stone fetish.
-Dole Festival (the festival of color) is celebrated here in Spring.
+Dole Festival (the festival of colour) is celebrated here in Spring.
 It was founded during the 12th century.

 Batha Beel (Pond) –is located 16 km from Mangaldai near Sipajhar.
 A nice spot for bird watchers.